linz/geostore/README.md

 1. Install the package using `poetry add --optional PACKAGE='*'`.
 1. Put the package in alphabetical order within the list.
 1. Mention the package in the relevant lists in `[tool.poetry.extras]`.
+   - When adding a new "extra", make sure to install it in `reset-dev-env.bash`.

 ### Upgrading CI runner